Corionis/ELS/artifacts/document/comm.md

  2. For the Subscriber (-r S):
     1. -p and -P are equivalent; only site-related data is used
-    2. -s causes the Subscriber to load a JSON libraries file
+    2. -s causes the Subscriber to load a JSON libraries file, and will do a full scan for the collection if requested by the publisher
-    3. -S the Subscriber will import a local JSON collection file will FORCE the publisher to take that
-    JSON export file when a connection is made by the publisher
+    3. -S the Subscriber will import a local JSON collection file and will FORCE the publisher to take that JSON export file when a connection is made by the publisher
+    4. -t the Subscriber will import a subscriber JSON targets file
-    4. -t causes the Subscriber to FORCE the publisher to take a new subscriber's -T targets file
+    5. -T causes the Subscriber to FORCE the publisher to take a new subscriber's -T targets file
-    5. -T the Subscriber will import a subscriber JSON targets file

  3. The combination of behavior changes when using -r cause and require the Process.munge() method to start with a complete collection